dasomx/mind-center/README.md

 npm run dev -- --open
 ```

+## Deployment

+Our deployment process is automated using Firebase Hosting.
+After a developer submits a pull request and it is approved by a maintainer, the changes are merged into the `main` branch.
+This triggers an automatic build and deployment to Firebase Hosting.

 ## Contributing

 We welcome contributions to improve the Mind Center project.
 If you are interested in helping out, please follow these steps:

 1. Choose an issue from the issues list.
 2. Comment on the issue to notify others that you will be working on it.
 3. Create a branch for your issue.
 The branch name should follow the format yourID/issue{issue #}.
-For example, if your ID is choipd and you are working on issue #3, the branch name should be choipd/issue3.
+For example, if your ID is choipd and you are working on issue #3, the branch name should be `choipd/issue3`.

 ```bash
 git checkout -b yourID/issue{issue #}
 ```

 4. Once you’ve made your changes, push the branch to the repository and submit a pull request.
 5. After your pull request is reviewed and merged into the main branch, the changes will be automatically deployed to production.

 ## Contact